 Select Configure Continuous Delivery and choose the web application framework you used to develop your app.
 This choice influences the way that Azure Continuous Delivery builds and packages the app for deployment.
-At present, only ASP.NET and ASP.NET Core are supported (more coming soon).
+At present, ASP.NET, ASP.NET Core, PHP, Python, and Node.js are supported.
 When you're done, choose OK.

 Select Set up load test and decide if you want to run a load test on your app before deploying the latest changes to production.
 The default is NO. If you want to set up a load test (25 virtual users concurrently accessing the app for 60 seconds), choose YES then specify whether to use an existing Azure App Service instance, or create a new one in a new App Service plan.
 When you're done, choose OK.